kubedb/docs/docs/guides/etcd/scaling/horizontal-scaling/horizontal-scaling.md

 Note that the `EtcdLearnerPromoted` gate means something different on the way down: nothing is ever added as a learner during a scale down, so the check is simply "no member is still a learner", and it passes on the first poll.
-It still records a `True` condition — you just never see the `False` polarity that a scale up produces while it waits for a learner to catch up.
-The scale down also opens with an `EtcdMemberRemoved` condition, where a scale up opens with `EtcdMemberAdded`.
+It still records a `True` condition — you just never see the `False` polarity that a scale-up produces while it waits for a learner to catch up.
+The scale-down also opens with an `EtcdMemberRemoved` condition, where a scale-up opens with `EtcdMemberAdded`.

 ```bash
 $ kubectl get etcd -n demo etcd-cluster -o jsonpath='{.spec.replicas}'